 When you have lost your property due to a disaster, the devastation can be unbearable.
-You probably are thankful that you have homeowner’s insurance to cover your losses.
+As property owners, this is a complete nightmare You probably are thankful that you have homeowner’s insurance to cover your losses.
 Unfortunately, getting started with the claims process may just be the beginning of even more problems.
-It’s not enough that you have to deal with the emotional, physical and financial issues of losing a property to a disaster.
-Now you may have to deal with these five challenges if you don’t work with a public adjustor after a loss.
+It’s not enough that you have to deal with the emotional, physical, and financial issues of losing a property to a disaster.
+Now you may have to deal with these five challenges if you don’t work with a public adjuster after a loss.

 1. Demand Surge